Plant Care

 - Soil: Well-draining potting mix.

 - Sunlight: Bright indirect light.
-Moring sun when placed outdoors.
+Morning sun when placed outdoors.

 - Temperature: 65-75 degrees